 - While growing hibiscus in containers, you should take care of a drainage system that drains out the excess water.
-Drainage holes should be in external perimeter instead of being below, or holes at both places are also advisable.
+Drainage holes should be in the external perimeter instead of being below, or holes at both places are also advisable.
 You should place pots on a raised platform, saucers are compulsory that helps to keep plants cool in hot weather conditions.

 - Potting mix: Potting mix should be highly porous, it is necessary to mix it with sand.
 Sharp sand is best for hibiscus, potting mix should be loose and friable.
 You should blend 80 percent potting mix and 20 percent “ sharp sand”.

 - Planting: You should plant hibiscus very carefully without damaging the roots.
 And you should not plant the hibiscus very deeply, keep the plant’s root and stem joint near the surface of the soil.
-You should not fill pot completely up to the top, and you should water properly.
+You should not fill the pot completely up to the top, and you should water it properly.

 - You should feed the plant with pellets or coated granules as required.
-In winter plants don’t require much fertilizer, you apply fertilizer once in a year.
+In winter plants don’t require much fertilizer, you apply fertilizer once a year.

 - Watering the plants when required, scrape the surface of the soil to a depth of roughly ¾ inch to 1 inch and you find that the soil is moist underneath, don’t water the plant.
 If you find the soil to be arid, water the plant frequently using a hose.
-It is necessary to water plant after feeding them with nutrients.
+It is necessary to water plants after feeding them with nutrients.

 - Hibiscus plants should be pruned regularly to control the size of the plant.

-- Repotting: When roots of your potted hibiscus plant have grown large and became visible through the drainage holes, you should know that it is time to repot the plant to a larger container.
+- Repotting: When the roots of your potted hibiscus plant have grown large and became visible through the drainage holes, you should know that it is time to repot the plant to a larger container.
 While repotting the plant to a larger pot, you need to be extra careful to prevent any damage to the roots.

 Pruning of Hibiscus